 Prosperity: By providing a more equitable way to share in the fruits of cooperative effort through a people-first economy that expands the definition of the common good beyond just delivering profits to shareholders to include social capital in all its forms.
 This is a simpler, better and fairer way to deal with the challenge of artificial intelligence and a robotic workforce than the idea of Universal Basic Income.

-Political empowerment: The current political system is based on the idea of political parties acting as middlemen between the people and government.
-Technology is all about getting rid of the middlemen and offers the alternative of One Vision Independent candidates who focus locally but united by a common vision for the 21st century.
+Political empowerment: The current political system based on the idea of uniting behind political parties is an industrial age concept that no longer works and is undermining the very foundations of modern liberal democracies.
+Technology provides the alternative of uniting around a common vision and then choosing political parties based on that vision.
 The result will be to empower people to have greater control over their collective destiny much like a board of directors controls a business through strong and clear vision and mission statements.
 This will provide the mechanism not only to tackle global issues like climate change without the need for some sort of supra-government but also the means to avoid global conflicts while ending the short-termism of modern politics.
 Finally, this development represents a new democracy beyond party politics and an end to the culture wars that are tearing at the very fabric of modern society.

 Social justice: By empowering people to live meaningful lives in peace and prosperity through a healthy socialization process that expands awareness beyond the needs of the self and self-gratification to include others and the environment based on a sense of shared values towards a common goal.